openstack-infra/nodepool/doc/source/configuration.rst

          .. value:: project

-            Project labels provide an empty project configured with a service account that can creates pods, services, configmaps, etc.
+            Project labels provide an empty project configured with a service account that can create pods, services, configmaps, etc.

          .. value:: pod

-            Pod labels provide a dedicated project with a single pod created using the
+            Pod labels provide a new dedicated project with a single pod created using the
             :attr:`providers.[openshift].labels.image` parameter and it
             is configured with a service account that can exec and get the logs of the pod.